foundations-fall-2016/session2/README.md

 You rarely see the latter.

-Inline styles are abviously inefficient:
+Inline styles are obviously inefficient:

 ```html
 <p style="margin-top: 12px;">